2016 United States House of Representatives elections in Florida: Results

+John Rutherford won the primary on August 30, 2016.

 Democratic primary

 Former Jacksonville City Councilman and former state representative Eric Smith announced that he would run for the Democratic nomination.
 On June 22, 2016, Smith announced that he was withdrawing from the race, leaving no Democratic candidates two days before the close of filing.

-Dave Bruderly, an environmental engineer who was the nominee for Florida's 6th congressional district in 2004 and 2006, qualified on the last day of filing, and thus ran unopposed.
+Dave Bruderly, an environmental engineer who was the nominee for Florida's 6th congressional district in 2004 and 2006, qualified on the last day of filing, and thus was nominated unopposed.